hasanciftci26/ui5-antares/README.md

 1) [Entry Create](#entry-create) class provides a public method named **submit()** which must be called manually to submit the transient entity.
 2) [Entry Create](#entry-create) class provides a public method named **reset()** that must be called in the event that the transient entity will not be submitted and the dialog is closed and destroyed.

+> **Information:** The **submit(resetAllOnFail:boolean = false)** method accepts an optional parameter with a default value of false.
+This parameter indicates whether all transient entities in the OData V2 Model should be reset or only the current context.
+If you wish to **reset all** transient entities, please set this parameter to **true**.
+If you only wish to reset the current transient entity, there is no need to set this parameter.

 > **Important:** Please be advised that the fragment to be loaded must contain a [sap.m.Dialog](https://sapui5.hana.ondemand.com/#/api/sap.m.Dialog) and that all UI controls must be placed as the content of the dialog.

 > **Important:** It should be noted that only a limited number of features of the UI5 Antares can be utilized with a custom fragment.